Choosing A Full Time Live-in Carer?

-Choosing a live-in carer can be very stressful, especially if your love one has special requirements.
+Choosing a full time live-in carer can be very stressful, especially if your love one has special requirements.
 HomeTouch can help you to make the right choice.

 Think it through

-Before you start your search, it’s a good idea to discuss exactly the sort of help your loved one needs.
+Before you hire a full time live in carer, it’s a good idea to discuss exactly the sort of help your loved one needs.
 You will also need to consider a private space in the house, where the carer can live, and sleep.
 Calculate how much the family can afford and look into any financial support that may be available.

 Armed with this information it’s easier to find the person with the right combination of skills and experience to help your loved one live-in comfort and dignity.

 What should I look for?

 Be completely honest and clear about the level of care your loved one requires.

 By being totally straight about the role requirements, as well as any particular challenges, you will find it easier to identify the best live in care and person who best meets your needs.

 When you are deciding on the right person, facts and figures can compete with personal feelings.
 It really is all about balancing the facts and figures with your own gut instinct.
 To make this easier, think about the facts and figures first: